Sony A7 III vs A850

 Both cameras under consideration feature a full frame sensor, but their sensors differ slightly in size.
 The sensor area in the A850 is 2 percent bigger.
 They nevertheless have the same format factor of 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 With 24.4MP, the A850 offers a higher resolution than the A7 III (24MP), but the A850 nevertheless has the same individual pixel size (pixel pitch of 5.94μm) as the A7 III due to its larger sensor.
 Moreover, the A7 III is a much more recent model (by 8 years and 6 months) than the A850, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixel-units.
-Coming back to sensor resolution, it should be mentioned that the A7 III has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 The A7 III has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during live view operation.